-From a service perspective, client interfaces are provided for both the PWs and LSPs.
-PW client interfaces are defined on an interface technology basis, e.g., Ethernet over PW [RFC4448].
-In the context of MPLS-TP LSP, the client interface is expected to be provided via a GMPLS based UNI, see [RFC4208], or statically provisioned.
-As discussed in [TP-FWK], MPLS-TP also presumes an LSP NNI reference point.
+From a service perspective, MPLS-TP client services may be supported via both PWs and LSPs.
+PW client interfaces, or adaptations, are defined on an interface technology basis, e.g., Ethernet over PW [RFC4448].
+In the context of MPLS-TP LSP, the client interface is provided at the network layer and may be controlled via a GMPLS based UNI, see [RFC4208], or statically provisioned.
+As discussed in [RFC5921], MPLS-TP also presumes an LSP NNI reference point.

 The MPLS-TP end-to-end control plane reference model is shown in Figure 1.
-The Figure shows the control plane protocols used by MPLS-TP, as well as the UNI and NNI reference points.
+The Figure shows the control plane protocols used by MPLS-TP, as well as the UNI and NNI reference points, in the case of a single segment PW.
+(The MS-PW case is not shown.)